Meet the Team

 Each of our dedicated staff, forms an integral piece of the puzzle, working together as a team to bring you what’s happening in and around the Clarence Valley.

-Support the team that has supported our community for the last 28 years.
+Support the team that has supported our community since 1994.

-Moving to Yamba to take up the role of Manager was not the move I had envisaged, but in doing so it has turned out to be a very rewarding experience.
+Moving to Yamba to take up the role of Manager was not the move I had envisaged, but in doing so it has turned out to be a very interesting experience.

-I have worked with an extremely dedicated staff who have combined to ensure this newspaper has become a voice for the Clarence community, hopefully, this is the way we are viewed throughout the valley.
+I have worked with a dedicated staff who have combined to ensure this newspaper has become a voice for the Clarence community, hopefully, this is the way we are viewed throughout the valley.
 We have tackled some hard topics throughout the years trying to keep our readers informed.
-Hopefully, with help from our contributors and support from our local businesses, we can keep that voice alive for many more years to come.
+Hopefully, with help from our contributors and support from our local businesses, we can keep that voice alive for a few more years to come.

 Thank you to our readers, contributors, and advertisers for your support over the years, you have collectively made our jobs very fulfilling.